-In order to avoid excessive concentrations of risk, the Group's policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
+To avoid excessive concentrations of risk, the Group's policies and procedures include specific guidelines to focus on the maintenance of a diversified portfolio.
 Identified concentrations of credit risks are controlled and managed accordingly.

 The table below summarises the maturity profile of the Group's financial liabilities based on contractual undiscounted payments: